phpactor/language-server/doc/tutorial/creating-a-language-server.rst

 In the previous tutorial we used the ``ClosureDispatcherFactory``.
 This is fine, but let's now implement our own application - ``AcmeLS`` and give it a dedicated dispatcher factory ``AcmeLsDispatcherFactory``.
-This will be the ingress for our new application:
+This will be the ingress for a new session:

 .. literalinclude:: ../../example/server/acme-ls.php
    :language: php